Pentest Limited - Terms & Conditions

 3.11 The Company shall, where the Consultant is present on the Client’s premises, ensure that the Consultant complies with such reasonable site rules and procedures as are prior notified to the Company.

 4.1 To obtain appropriate consent from its ISP (Internet Service Provider), only where the ISP is hosting services on behalf of the Client and any other relevant third party supplier of the System, only where the third party supplier is hosting services on behalf of the Client for the Security Testing to be carried out and, when requested by the Company, to provide evidence of such consent and to notify relevant employees that the Security Testing has been scheduled and that they may be monitored;

-4.2 To arrange a mutually convenient time with the Company for the performance of the Security Testing and to inform its ISP of the date agreed with Company in accordance 4.1;
+4.2 To arrange a mutually convenient time with the Company for the performance of the Security Testing and to inform its ISP of the date agreed with the Company in accordance clause 4.1;

 4.3 To make appropriate backups of the System prior to the commencement of the Security Testing;

 4.4 That, where the Security Testing is to take place on the Client’s premises, the Client shall ensure that suitable accommodation is provided for the Consultant which shall include network access and, where necessary, access to data centres, server rooms and/or switch rooms;